opendistro-for-elasticsearch/sql/docs/user/beyond/partiql.rst

 	POST /_opendistro/_sql
 	{
-	  "query" : "SELECT e.name AS employeeName FROM employees_nested AS e WHERE EXISTS (SELECT *               FROM e.projects AS p               WHERE p.name LIKE '%security%') "
+	  "query" : """
+		SELECT e.name AS employeeName
+		FROM employees_nested AS e
+		WHERE EXISTS (SELECT *
+		              FROM e.projects AS p
+		              WHERE p.name LIKE '%security%')
+	"""
 	}

 Explain::